mattcroberts/url-shortener/README.md

 The short url generation relys on nanoid with a custom alphabet, if the same id gets genetated twice, there will be an error due to a mongo unique index restraint.
 This could be mitigated by having a lookup and retry mechanism.
 I haven't built this due to time constraints.

+For the docker build of both packages, it installs dependencies without a `yarn.lock`, this needs to be fixed and I've only left it this way due to lack of time.
+The problem is because the yarn workspace, there is a solution to this.
+I do not consider this acceptable.

 # Development

 1. Start a mongo DB instance